tgstation/tgstation-server/.github/CONTRIBUTING.md

 ##### (Optional) Installing WiX Toolset and Visual Studio Extension

 The [WiX Toolset](http://wixtoolset.org/) is used for creating the installer .msi (Not the .exe, which is a standard C# program wrapper to the .msi).
 Building and modifying this is not required for debugging and development of the service but necessary if you want to debug tweaks to the installer configuration.
 You can download the Wix Toolset and Visual studio extension [here](http://wixtoolset.org/releases/).
-This will allow you to build `TGServiceInstaller.wixproj` just like all the other projects.
+This will allow you to build `TGS.Installer.wixproj` just like all the other projects.

 #### Debugging

 So you've built the project and everything's good, right?
 Now you have to debug it.
 Debugging the command line and control panel are easy enough, just launch them like any other process.
-Debugging the TGServerService itself though requires a bit of finagling due to how Windows services work.
+Debugging the TGS.Server.Service itself though requires a bit of finagling due to how Windows services work.

 1. Uninstall any release versions of TG Station Server 3 you may have on your machine
 1. Open an administrative Windows cmd prompt